Why Buyers Should Speak to a Builder Before Exchange

 whether listed status will affect scope and timing

-the level of finish that the budget will truly support
+the level of finish that the budget will support

-This isn’t about producing a fixed quote at an early stage — it’s about providing a sensible, experience-led budget range so buyers can proceed with confidence.
+It isn’t about producing a fixed quote at an early stage without the requisite detail — it’s about providing a sensible, experience-led budget range so buyers can proceed with confidence.

 Programme Matters as Much as Budget